What is apisin?

-Bee stinger with a venom sac
+Bee sting with venom sac

 Bees use the stinger with venomous filling in order to defend the beehive – honey reserves, larvae, and the entire bee colony.
 A bee sting is designed to induce as much negative experience as possible in the opponent so that they remember it and do not come back.

 If bees did not fight back like that, everyone would go to hives like to a store.
 In addition, a bee, having stung, sends an alarm message using pheromones, which calls for more guard bees to help.

 Paradoxically, however, only “girls”, i.e., worker bees, own the stingers and not “boys”, i.e. drones - male bees, in whom we would expect it much more in the human world.
 The queen bee also has the stinger, but she uses it only to fight a rival (because the queen´s stinger has no barbs, therefore, having stung, she will not die like worker bees do).

 Bee venom, which enters the body when the stinger is lodged in it, causes the cell membranes to rupture, stimulates prostaglandin synthesis, and causes an inflammatory process at the sting site.
 In humans, we observe reddening of the skin and swelling at the sting site.
 A higher number of stingers also affects respiration and nervous system.